 Throughout history, this 9,104 km² island has been a melting pot where radically different cultures have converged, each of them contributing their own linguistic elements to the local dialect.

 Many of the characteristics that we are going to talk about aren’t exclusive to Puerto Rican Spanish.
 They are shared, to some degree, by other Caribbean countries and even South American countries like Colombia and Venezuela.
-Also, although we will address the most common way of talking in Puerto Rico, it’s important to bare in mind that this varies from one social group to another, depending on the generation or the social class they belong to.
+Also, although we will address the most common way of talking in Puerto Rico, it’s important to bear in mind that this varies from one social group to another, depending on the generation or the social class they belong to.
 And as many Puerto Ricans will tell you, there are differences depending on what part of the island you visit.

 But why don’t we go pasito a pasito.
 Let’s start by talking about those pronunciation habits that, by being entirely different from standardized Spanish, often cause trouble to Spanish learners.